rashmipbhat/rashmipbhat/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on webapp and Analytics using Mixpanel
+- 🔭 I’m currently working on webapp
-- 🌱 I’m currently learning Typescript
+- 🌱 I’m currently interested in learning Java
 - 💬 Ask me about ...
 - 📫 How to reach me: rashmipbhat9@gmail.com